-The real lives of poor people are often rendered invisible by mainstream institutions.
-To understand why particular groups of people have been relegated to the margins of global society, detached study is inadequate.
-Knowledge easily becomes “inert”—memorized from texts or lectures but not actually tested through firsthand experience.
-Deep learning requires that students enter into a critical awareness of actual conditions, causes, and consequences as community residents experience them.
-The service collaboration within local schools enables both community pain and possibility to be made evident.

 3. Personal piety.
 The personal character and spirituality demonstrated by the servant-scholar is central to making theology relevant in the public realm (e.g. within schools).
 However, piety must be carefully distinguished from pietism.
-Pietism is sub-Christian and reactionary.
 It is fearful of “public” tensions, so seeks to escape into a “bubble” of the private.
-It withdraws from history and culture into a safe, black-and-white world of self-justifying rules and codes.
-It often becomes judgmental, harsh, pharisaical.
+It withdraws from history and culture into a safe, black-and-white world of rules and codes.
 Piety, on the other hand, seeks to practice the presence of God in the warp-and-woof of pluralistic urban life.
-Piety expresses itself in honesty, fairness, intellectual hunger, moral self-regulation, and compassion service.
-Piety celebrates life in all of its complexity and diversity, and seeks to find serenity in the midst of, rather than in escape from, the physical and social environment of the modern city.
-Flight into a private religious ghetto is not an option.
-Piety lives between church and society, doubt and faith, the “Fall” and redemption.
-Piety is the practice and the celebration of the presence of God in the midst of life, including educational life.

 4. Cultural engagement.
 The MATUL program considers every vocation—whether in for-profit business, civil service, public health, or community education—as a religious vocation.
 “Religious” to the extent that we make things or change things as God’s image bearers and in accordance with what we understand to be God's will in the world. invites cultural engagement.
-Through lifestyle and service solidarity, students become involved with the givens, the "materials," of city life in the developing world.
-They learn to engage urban culture with insight and understanding, with moral sensitivity and accountability, and with creative imagination and self-expression.
 Culture happens when a host family pools resources to pay rent; when a church surrounds a substance abusing congregant with love and acceptance; when a teacher explains a mathematical procedure.

 During the school internship, MATUL students engage culture as they support teachers and parents in assisting young learners (the "slow" as well as "fast") in understanding literature and math and science and geography, as well as the "basic skills" that go along with them.
 Engaging these subjects is just as “religious” as a study of the Bible and church history.
 Not only do such subjects most directly and productively present the variety and complexity of human existence; they also directly and productively promote the major aims of “Christian” education, namely, growth in intellectual insight and understanding, growth in moral awareness and choosing, and growth in creative self-expression and action.